aws-samples/reactive-refarch-cloudformation/README.md

 5. Either create a new CloudFormation stack by deploying the master.yaml template, or update your existing stack with your version of the templates.

 ### Build the microservices
-All microservices a implemented using Java 8 and use Maven for dependency management.
+All microservices a implemented using Java 11 and Golang and the Java microservices use Maven for dependency management.

 #### Main application
 1. Change directory to `services/tracking-service/reactive-vertx`: `cd services/tracking-service/reactive-vertx`